How to Teach Your Child the Value of Oral Hygiene

 Habits to Teach

-It’s important to take your child to the dentist for regular checkups (at least every six months).
+- Regular Dental Checkups: It’s important to take your child to the dentist for regular checkups (at least every six months).
 This will help them get into the habit of seeing a dentist on a regular basis, which will help them even as they grow into adults.

-Eating healthy at a young age is so important for children.
+- Eating Healthy Foods: Eating healthy at a young age is so important for children.
 This will help them get into the habit of eating fruits and vegetables and actually enjoy them.
 Eating healthy is great for oral health and will keep their teeth stay in good condition

-Showing your child that it is important to brush their teeth twice a day is a great practice.
+- Brushing Twice a Day: Showing your child that it is important to brush their teeth twice a day is a great practice.
 You can even start this before your child actually starts teething.
 You can start by wiping their gums with a soft foam, and once they start to grow teeth, you can upgrade to a baby toothbrush.
 This will help your child to grow up with the familiarity of having their teeth brushed.

-Teaching your child at a young age that not only brushing, but also flossing your teeth is another great way to keep their mouth healthy.
+- Flossing: Teaching your child at a young age that not only brushing, but also flossing your teeth is another great way to keep their mouth healthy.
 If this is difficult for you as a parent, you can have your dentist help show them at their regular checkup!

 Lead By Example